Cycling Cities: The African Experience. Support Us

 Nairobi, Kenya – Dorcas Nthoki Nyamai

-Tamale, Ghana – Samuel Ntewusu, Sabine Luning
+Tamale, Ghana – Sabine Luning, Samuel Ntewusu, Gideon Asmah

 Zomba, Malawi – David Drengk

-Research, writing, presentation will take place 2022-2023: research group meetings in Accra (Sept 26-29, 2022), Johannesburg (November 2022), Dar Es Salaam (January 2023), Long Beach (October 2023).
-The next workshop is planned for Tamale, Ghana (June 4-8, 2024).
-The expected publication date is May 2025.
+Research, writing, presentation in 2022-2023 with research group meetings in Accra (Sept 26-29, 2022), Johannesburg (November 2022), Dar Es Salaam (January 2023), Long Beach (October 2023), Tamale, Ghana (June 4-8, 2024).
+Publication date May 2025.

 Cycling Cities: The African Experience is made possible by